-Hearing tests are an important first step in you hearing health journey.
+A Hearing evaluation is an important first step in your hearing health journey.

-So what should you expect from a hearing test?
+So what should you expect from a hearing evaluation?
 Generally, a hearing evaluation is a four-step process.
 An interview allows us to gauge your experience with hearing loss and gather any information that might reveal its cause.
-The examination helps us identify if hearing difficulty is caused by obstruction or damage to the ear canal or eardrum.
-Testing will allow us to pinpoint the specifics of your hearing loss through use of an audiogram.
+The hearing evaluation helps us identify if hearing difficulty is caused by obstruction or damage to the ear canal or eardrum.
+The hearing evaluation will allow us to pinpoint the specifics of your hearing loss through the use of an audiogram.
 Finally, if necessary, we will provide treatment solutions that benefit your degree of hearing loss.
 Schedule a hearing evaluation with us we serve San Mateo, CA & surrounding areas.

 Hearing Aid Repair